 Pain Relieving Creams

 My absolute favorite warming/pain relieving cream is Sombra.
-I have used it for years for sore muscles from when I rode horses, and now it works great on my sore arm and neck muscles.
+I had used it for years for sore muscles from when I rode horses, and now it works great on my sore arm and neck muscles.

 Keep in mind that joint pain and muscle pain are different.
 If you feel sore joints, topical warm pain relief creams probably won’t help.
-In the case of sore joints, you will need NSAID pain relievers that are also anti-inflamatory, like Aleve or Ibuprofen.
+In the case of sore joints, you will need NSAID pain relievers that are also anti-inflammatory, like Aleve or Ibuprofen.

 Traditionally used for arthritis, compression gloves are great for helping relieve exhausted hands and decrease inflammation.
-You can get them at craft stores in the yarn tool section or you can get them at a drug store with other wraps and braces.
+You can get them at craft stores in the yarn tool section, or you can get them at a drug store with other wraps and braces.